What type of child custody solution works for your family?

 - Who takes the children to school activities, parent-teacher conferences, etc.?

-*In certain instances, a custody evaluation by a psychologist or Guardian ad Litem may be necessary in order to resolve contested custody issues.
+*In certain instances, a custody evaluation by a psychologist or Guardian ad Litem may be necessary to resolve contested custody issues.

-If you want to protect your custodial rights regarding your children then we want to be beside you in the courtroom.
+If you want to protect your custodial rights regarding your children, then we want to be beside you in the courtroom.
 We have extensive experience representing both mothers and fathers in custodial cases.
-If you need a child custody lawyer, we will aggressively and expertly present your case because we want to make sure your children are taken care of properly.
+If you need a child custody lawyer, we will aggressively and expertly present your case because we want to ensure your children are properly taken care of.